input-output-hk/peras-design/docs/reports/tech-report-1.md

 * Certificates need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum.
   * Certificate forging should be reasonably fast but is not critical for block diffusion: A round spans multiple possible blocks so there is more time to produce and broadcast it.
 * A certificate must be reasonably fast to verify as it is on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight,
-* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralized certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes.
+* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a construction through a mechanism called a _Telescope_ which seems like a good candidate for Peras certificates.

 ## Pseudo-code